oracle-livelabs/multicloud/helidon-lc4j-ai/setup-environment/setup-environment.md

 ### Objectives

-* Setup the Code Editor
+* Setup the Visual Studio Code
 * Download the required Maven and JDK version
 * Download the Helidon source code